uralys/taverne/readme.md

 See the complete React integration [steps here](docs/react.md).

-You can listen to specific parts of specific stores, to allow [accurate local rendering](docs/react.md#-advanced-usage) from your global app state.
+You can "pour" specific parts of the state, to allow [accurate local rendering](docs/react.md#-advanced-usage) from your global app state.

 ## 🔆 Middlewares